|Old Coach House Hotel Buckie Old Coach House Hotel, High Street, Buckie, Moray, AB56 1AR|

 With this in mind, we strive to make our bar, lounge and restaurant as welcoming as possible, with good food, fine ale and service to match (don't forget that this area supplies some spectacular single malts too!).
 For either a snack or a slap-up meal, this is the place.

 Should you require solid or liquid sustenance, or a bed all with an eye to good value (this is Scotland, after all), come and see us, or get in touch.

 The Hotel has 21 rooms, comprising single, double and family rooms.

-The rooms have all been refurbished to an extremely high standard, and every one has en suite facilities, direct dial telephone, colour TV, radio and full central heating.
+The rooms have all been refurbished to an extremely high standard, and every one has en suite facilities, colour TV, radio and full central heating.
 Cots are available on request.

 Whatever your interests, there will be something in the vicinity to entice you from the comfortable surroundings of the Old Coach House Hotel.